Phileas

 - Sputnik

 The space rocket orbits the Earth at an altitude of 400 km above the Earth's surface.
-Determine the magnitude of the centrifugal acceleration of the missile in its orbit. - Velocipedes
+Determine the magnitude of the centrifugal acceleration of the missile in its orbit. - Under the sea

 In the 19th century, bicycles had no chain drive, and the wheel axis connected the pedals directly.
-This wheel diameter gradually increased until the so-called high bikes (velocipedes) had a front-wheel diameter of up to 1.5 meters, while the rear wheel w - Bad weather
+This wheel diameter gradually increased until the so-called high bikes (velocipedes) had a front-wheel diameter of up to 1.5 meters, while the rear wheel w - Train station

-A man walks from his house to station.
-If he walks at 5 km/h he misses a train by 7 minutes.
-However, if he walks at 6 km/h, he reaches the station 5 minutes before the departure of the train.
-Find the distance covered by him to reach the station. - Two trains 13
+A man walks from his house to the station.
+If he walks at 5 km/h, he misses a train by 7 minutes.
+However, if he walks at 6 km/h, he reaches the station 5 minutes before the train departs.
+Find the distance from his house to the station.